dotnet/csharpstandard/standard/classes.md

 > *Example*: The output of the example
 >
-> <!-- Example: {template:"standalone-console", name:"Finalizers1", expectedOutput:["B's finalizer","A's finalizer"]} -->
+> <!-- UndefinedExample: {template:"standalone-console", name:"Finalizers1", expectedOutput:["B's finalizer","A's finalizer"]} -->
 > ```csharp
 > using System;
 > class A